cdiscduo/cdiscduo/README.md

 	<br>ive had a special interest in c!tommy and c!discduo since tommy has joined the dsmp.
 	<br>c!discduo is what i am most known for, they are my weird daughter and son respectively.
 <br>please dni if you ship c!discduo or think c!tommy was 10-15 in any part of the dsmp, strange.
+	<br>the dsmp is weird and strange, go support the fans that kept it alive, not the horrid creators.
 <br>𝄞 𓂃  ♫ ˖
 </p>
 <p>